ETIAS for Brazilians 2026: Complete Guide

 Use our free Schengen Calculator to plan your days.
 For the full explanation see our 90/180-Day Rule Guide.

-⚠️ EES is already live: Europe’s Entry/Exit System (EES) launched in October 2025.
+⚠️ EES is already live: Europe’s Entry/Exit System (EES) is fully operational across all Schengen borders as of April 2026.
 It records every Schengen entry and exit via biometric scan.
 Overstays are now tracked automatically — the days of relying on unstamped passports are over.

 Dual Citizens: Brazil + EU Country